seolheecho/seolheecho.github.io/index.md

 ---

 # About me
-Hello, I'm Seolhee Cho and a 3rd-year Ph.D. student in the department of Chemical Engineering at Carnegie Mellon University (CMU) under the guidance of Professor [Ignacio E. Grossmann](http://egon.cheme.cmu.edu/).
-I have been developing optimization models for power systems using different programming such as Mixed-integer programming, Generalized Disjunctive Programming, and stochastic programming.
-I have also proposed decomposition algorithms to improve computational tractability of large-scale optimization problems.

-The ultimate goal of my current projects is to
+I'm Seolhee Cho, a third-year Ph.D. candidate studying Process Systems Engineering (PSE) in the department of Chemical Engineering at Carnegie Mellon University (CMU).
+My research, supervised by Professor [Ignacio E. Grossmann](http://egon.cheme.cmu.edu/), focuses on developing an innovative optimization model and algorithm for multi-period and multi-region expansion planning of power systems.
+The main objective is to integrate reliability, resilience, and flexibility into the expansion planning model.
+In the initial phase of my work, I successfully created a disjunctive optimization model and bilevel decomposition for planning of reliable power generation systems.
+Currently, my efforts are concentrated on proposing a new expansion planning model that can enhance power system resilience.

 # Research Experience